Last Updated: 12/27/19 | December 27th, 2019

 If your guesthouse doesn’t provide these tours, ask the local resorts what they might provide.
 They may be willing to let you join their excursions even though you’re not staying with them.

-Tour operator Secret Paradise also specializes in helping those who want a local experience to set up tours and scuba diving while avoiding expensive resorts.
+Tour operator Secret Paradise specializes in helping those who want a local experience by setting up tours and scuba diving while avoiding expensive resorts.
+They offer everything from food tours and cooking classes to sunset cruises and Malé city walking tours.

-Other Things to Remember When Travelling To The Maldives
+Other Things to Remember When Traveling To The Maldives

-While I wouldn’t trade my experience for anything, I would think twice about going the cheap route if I wanted to be able to drink wine and wear a bikini, which is generally allowed only on the resort islands.
+While I wouldn’t trade my experience for anything, I would think twice about going the cheap route if I wanted to be able to drink wine and wear a bikini.
+These activities are both generally allowed only on the resort islands or specially designated beaches for tourists, called “bikini beaches”.

 The Maldives is a Muslim country and forbids alcohol (and pork) from entering the country or being consumed on local islands.
 It’s also important for women to cover up shoulders and legs, which means no bikinis, though once we left the island on an excursion, a bikini was fine.